mrmap-community/mrmap/install/readme.md

 Brief description of files and scripts found in the install folder.

-I  mapskinner_production_setup.bash
+I.  mapskinner_production_setup.bash

-This script will install mapskinner with production settings on your debian10
+This script will install mapskinner with production settings on your blank debian10
 server.
+Get it with ```wget https://git.osgeo.org/gitea/GDI-RP/MapSkinner/raw/branch/214_Production_setup/install/mapskinner_production_setup.bash```
-Change your hostname and desired database credentials at the beginning
+Change your hostname and desired database credentials at the beginning of the script.
-of the script.
-Afterwards execute it with "bash mapskinner_production_setup.bash".
+Afterwards execute it with ```bash mapskinner_production_setup.bash```
 There will be some questions prompted.

 The script will do the following:
 - Install and configure Postgres with minimal rights
 - Install and configure Nginx with maximal security
 - Install and configure MapSkinner
 - Register uwsgi, celery, celery-flower as systemd service:
-  You can restart with systemctl restart  uwsgi, celery, celery-flower
+  You can restart them with systemctl restart  uwsgi, celery, celery-flower
+- Configuration files can be found in the conf folder, they are altered
+  during install if needed and placed at the following locations:
+  - /etc/nginx/conf.d/mrmap.conf -> Site conf for MrMap
+  - /opt/MapSkinner/MapSkinner/mrmap_uwsgi.ini -> uwsgi ini file
+  - /etc/systemd/system/uwsgi.service -> Systemd config for uwsgi server
+  - /etc/systemd/system/celery.service -> Systemd config for celery
+  - /etc/default/celery -> Environment file for  celery

+At the end of the script you are asked if you would like to install ModSecurity and generate
+stronger encryption keys, this is absolutely recommended for a real production server
+facing the threats of the www, it can take up to an hour though!
+Can be skipped for testing and
+intranet only servers.

-II  update_mapskinner.bash
+II.  update_mapskinner.bash

 This updates your MapSkinner installation

 Usage:
 bash update_mapskinner.bash

-III mass_register.py
+III. mass_register.py

-Used to register a list of services at once
+Used to register a list of services at once  .
-This will fail if there are too many, i have to investigate more on this
+This will fail if there are too many, i have to investigate more on this  .
-The list has to contain one wms get capabilities request each line including parameters
+The list has to contain one wms get capabilities request each line including parameters   .

 You have to temporarily disable csrf verification for the time of registering, do this with: